 Create actions that modify input table data

-This document explains how to configure actions that insert rows.
+This document explains how to configure the Insert row, Update row, and Delete row actions.
 For more information about actions in Sigma, see Intro to actions.

 User requirements